-33 How long does copyright protection last?
+35 How long does copyright protection last?

-As a general rule, the patrimonial rights last during the entire life of the author and after his death such are transmitted by inheritance, in accordance with the civil law provisions, for a period of 70 years.
+As a general rule, patrimonial rights last during the entire life of the author, and after his or her death such are transmitted by inheritance, in accordance with the civil law provisions, for a period of 70 years.

-Concerning joint works, the duration of the patrimonial rights is of 70 days as of the death of the last co-author.
-Where the contributions of the co-authors are distinct, the duration of the patrimonial rights for each of them is of 70 years as of the death of each co-author.
+Concerning joint works, the duration of the patrimonial rights is 70 days as of the death of the last co-author.
+Where the contributions of the co-authors are distinct, the duration of the patrimonial rights for each of them is 70 years as of the death of each co-author.

 In the case of works brought to public attention anonymously or under a pseudonym, the protection lasts for 70 years as of the date such were brought to public attention.
-If the identity of the author is brought to the public attention before the expiry of the 70 years term or the pseudonym does not leave any doubt as to the identity of the author, the general rule mentioned in the first paragraph herein above applies.
+If the identity of the author is brought to the public attention before the expiry of the 70 years term or the pseudonym does not leave any doubt as to the identity of the author, the general rule mentioned in the first paragraph herein applies.

-The above-mentioned terms are calculated starting with 1 January of the following year of the author's death or the date the work is brought to public attention, as the case may be.
+The above-mentioned terms are calculated starting on 1 January of the following year of the author's death or the date the work is brought to public attention, as the case may be.

-Neighbouring rights last for 50 years from the date of the interpretation/execution (in case of performers' rights) or the first fixation of the work (in case of producers' rights).
-In case the fixation of the interpretation/execution of a performer or of the work of a producer is the object of a licit publication or of a licit public communication, the duration of the rights is of 50 years from the date one of these events occur.
-The duration of rights is calculated as of 1 January of the following year of the event that has caused the rights.
+Neighbouring rights last for 50 years from the date of the interpretation or execution (in the case of performers' rights) or the first fixation of the work (in the case of producers' rights).
+In cases where the fixation of the interpretation or execution of a performer or of the work of a producer is the object of a licit publication or of a licit public communication, the duration of the rights is of 50 years from the date one of these events occur.
+The duration of rights is calculated as from 1 January of the following year of the event that has caused the rights.

-The rights of a database creator are of 15 years, starting with 1 January of the year following the completion of the database.
+The rights of a database creator are for 15 years, starting on 1 January of the year following the completion of the database.

-34 Does copyright duration depend on when a particular work was created or published?
+36 Does copyright duration depend on when a particular work was created or published?

-Please refer to the answer to question 33.
+Please refer to question 35.

-35 Do terms of copyright have to be renewed?
+37 Do terms of copyright have to be renewed?
 How?